How to Keep a UK’s GMC License to Practice

 retraining rules to get back onto GP performers' list.
 The

-main risk is coming off the performers lists wich each area inventing
+main risk is coming off the performers lists with each area inventing

 its own rules.